-In 2020, overdose deaths reached an all-time high in Allegheny County, showing that the diocesan Addiction Recovery Ministry is more crucial than ever.
+Overdose deaths were expected to reach an all-time high in Allegheny County in 2020, showing that the diocesan Addiction Recovery Ministry is more crucial than ever.

 “Addicts are afraid.
 They’re always living on the edge,” said Father Michael Decewicz, founder of the ministry known as ARM, and a recovering alcoholic.
 “Shame is the biggest inhibiter to recovery.
 It says you are not worthy.
 You can’t believe that God can love you.”

 In 2017, the county marked a record 737 fatalities from accidental overdoses, and the toll was expected to top 760 last year, according to the Office of the Medical Examiner.

 “Abuse has increased during the pandemic,” said Deacon Tim Noca, ministry chair.
 “Isolation is really bad for those suffering from addiction.”

 ARM, which began nearly three years ago with funding from Our Campaign for The Church Alive!, offers weekly meetings, spiritual enrichment and special events.
 The gatherings follow COVID health guidelines.

 The group’s mission is “to provide support, encouragement, education, and to bring the love of God to all those struggling with addiction and recovery, and to all those loved ones who have been affected in any way by this disease.”

 Board member John Tamiggi, executive director of Allegheny Valley Habitat for Humanity, saw the devastating impact of addiction in the New Kensington area.
 In response, he started a training program for addicts in recovery.

 “They learned skills they didn’t have before, putting up drywall and working with concrete,” he said.
 “I witnessed firsthand their improved self-esteem and personal growth.”